Carly Simon: Personal life

 In the 1960s, Simon was briefly engaged to British writer William Donaldson.
 Donaldson described her as "the answer to any sane man's prayers; funny, quick, erotic, extravagantly talented."

-Simon married fellow singer-songwriter James Taylor on November 3, 1972.
+Simon married fellow singer-songwriter James Taylor on November 3, 1972 in New York City, where they lived at the time.
 They have two children, Sarah "Sally" Maria Taylor (born January 7, 1974) and Benjamin "Ben" Simon Taylor (born January 22, 1977), both of whom are musicians and political activists.
 Simon and Taylor divorced in 1983.
 In June 2004, Simon said that she no longer speaks to her ex-husband.
 "I would say our relationship is non-existent.
 It's not the way I want it."
 In 2015, following the publication of her memoir Boys in the Trees, Simon reiterated in an interview that she and Taylor had not spoken in decades, saying, "I still want to heal him, I still want to make him all right.
 And I love him so much."